Forest Hill Chase: Official opening (1964)

-The centre was officially opened by Mayor of Nunawading Owen Goldsborough at 11am, Tuesday 30 June 1964.
-Popular entertainer Graham Kennedy, then at the peak of his fame with In Melbourne Tonight, made an appearance at the opening ceremony.
-Some 11 thousand keen shoppers from all across Victoria were there.
-A large bundle of balloons was released to mark the official opening.
-At the preview before the official opening, store owner Bill Pratt overheard Sir Edgar Coles say to some of his executives: "I have been sending people overseas to find out what is the latest in retailing, now I can send them out here".
-When shops opened for business at 9:30am, it appeared as though the opening would be a "flop" as it was relatively quiet.
-One store manager said there were only about eight people lining up at his store when he opened for business.
-But by 10am, the crowd had increased to many thousands.
-Doors were closed in some stores and shoppers were allowed in at 20 a time.
-Police were kept busy controlling shoppers traffic.
-Television cameras from were present, but no footage of the event has surfaced.
+The centre was officially opened by the Mayor of Nunawading, Owen Goldsborough, at 11am, on Tuesday 30th June 1964.
+A large bundle of balloons were released to mark the occasion.
+Popular entertainer Graham Kennedy, then at the peak of his fame with In Melbourne Tonight, made an appearance at the opening event.
+Some 11 thousand keen shoppers from all over Victoria were there.
+At the preview before the opening, Bill Pratt supposedly overheard Sir Edgar Coles say to some of his executives: "I have been sending people overseas to find out what is the latest in retailing, now I can send them out here."